ESPA will be announcing details about the 2020 National Celebrate Services Week soon!

 - Meet and greet your guests…have a welcoming committee.

-- Pass out ESPA Flyers
+- Pass out our two ESPA Flyers

 - Collect names of ALL attendees (name, title, address, email, phone) so that they can be provided to ESPA.
 This is important, especially for prospective members that attend – ESPA wants to recruit them!